 If you want a more comfortable day with sunbeds, umbrellas, and dining, several high-quality beach clubs are available:

-Cruise lines offer a variety of shore excursions from Cagliari Port, often including coastal tours, historical sites, and scenic drives across southern Sardinia.
+Cruise lines offer a variety of shore excursions from the port, often including coastal tours, historical sites, and scenic drives across southern Sardinia.
 But, many of the highlights near the city can easily be explored on your own, giving you more flexibility and a relaxed pace.

 Exploring independently here is refreshingly simple.
 Since the port sits right by the city center, you can walk straight into the historic districts, local markets, and waterfront areas within minutes.
 So, you won’t need a formal tour just to start enjoying the city.